Example dual-language button

 Tracked changes in text will be marked by a green background.

-), which can also be edited separately in Window > Asset Management > Localization Tables
+Translations are saved in a string table (e.g. Assets/Locales/My Strings), which can also be edited separately in Window > Asset Management > Localization Tables.

 Scripting

-and add new entries for any required text and enter both, the English, and the German translations in the corresponding fields.
+Open the My Strings table in Window > Asset Management > Localization Tables and add new entries for any required text and enter both, the English, and the German translations in the corresponding fields.

 Assign a unique key for each field.